 Brazilian Senator shot amid tumult of striking police force

-RIO DE JANEIRO (AP) — A Brazilian senator was shot in the chest Wednesday as he tried to intervene in a strike by military police demanding higher salaries in the northeastern state of Ceara.
+RIO DE JANEIRO (AP) — A Brazilian senator was shot twice Wednesday as he tried to intervene in a strike by military police demanding higher salaries in the northeastern state of Ceara.

-Sen. Cid Gomes, a former governor of the state, was taken to a nearby hospital, according to a post on his official Twitter profile.
+Sen. Cid Gomes, a former governor of the state, received a shot in the chest and was taken to a nearby hospital, according to his brother, Ciro Gomes, also a politician.
+On his official Twitter profile, Ciro Gomes said the bullets did not hit any of his brother's vital organs.

 A video circulating on television showed Gomes trying to drive a backhoe through a barricade of balaclava-clad police officers and the vehicle's windows being shot out.
 It wasn't immediately clear where the gunfire came from.